Dasharo/docs/docs/osf-trivia-list/dts.md

 available methods and contact [3mdeb](mailto:leads@3mdeb.com) or [Dasharo Team](mailto:contact@dasharo.com) to let us know about your donation.
 Minimal donating to access DTS SE with one year update support is 60EUR.

+## How can I help the support team diagnose my problem faster?

+Make sure to provide logs that show the failing feature.
+Provide information that will help reproduce the issue - the machine model, Dasharo/DTS version, etc.

+If you are having issues with functionalities provided by the DTS start menu, you can help by running it in verbose mode and providing logs.
+To do that, follow the instructions below:

+1. Boot DTS.
+2. In the DTS menu enable verbose mode by typing `V` and pressing `Enter`.
+3. Enable sending logs by typing `L` and pressing `Enter`.
+4. Reproduce the problem.
+5. The logs will be sent automatically after exiting from the menu.